-At this year’s Game Developers Conference, Google introduced its game-streaming service called Stadia touted as an industry wake-up call and taking aim at not only incumbents Sony, Nintendo, and Microsoft, but going after Amazon and its subsidiary Twitch.
+At this year’s Game Developers Conference, Google introduced its game-streaming service called Stadia touted as an industry wake-up call and aiming not only at incumbents Sony, Nintendo, and Microsoft but going after Amazon and its subsidiary Twitch.
 Perplexing name-aside, Stadia’s appeal may be its lack of hardware — Google is drawing from not only its massive Cloud service to facilitate gameplay across devices, from phones to tablets, computers, and televisions; but also leveraging the 800-pound gorilla it has called YouTube.

 Google’s Stadia is a shot across the bow at incumbents, but it’s unlikely that it’ll drastically change how we play games, especially since game-streaming has been around for years — while Nintendo, Sony, and Microsoft have long embraced streaming, there have been other services that tried touting this, including now-shuttered OnLive, Stream, and others.

 But throughout the idealistic hour-long presentation that Google Chief Executive Sundar Pichai and Vice President Phil Harrison gave, there were instances where it seemed the company compiled some of the best features from across the industry and produced something that hopefully will deliver amazing graphics, compelling gameplay, low latency, entertainment, the reach, a track record of monetizing apps and driving usage, and something that could be used no matter where you are.

 For Alphabet-owned Google, Stadia is about consolidation and evolution of the company’s efforts to find a plan that works.
 YouTube is one of the dominant platforms on the internet for all things video, including gaming.
 At one point, YouTube launched a standalone gaming app in 2015 but that shuttered four years later.